 Bryce Canyon – A Utah Treasure

-Bryce Canyon National Park is one of Utah’s treasures.
+Bryce Canyon National Park is one of Utah’s greatest treasures.
 It’s the second most visited of Utah’s Mighty 5 Parks with 2.5 million visitors per year (nearby Zion NP is first with 4.5 million).
-And strangely enough, despite having lived in Utah for most of life, I had never visited.
-I’ve actually driven past the main road into Bryce Canyon several times over the years – and never gone in!
+And strangely enough, despite having lived in Utah for most of my life, I never visited Bryce Canyon until the pandemic.
+I’d actually driven past the main road into Bryce Canyon several times without ever going in!
 The Shame!!
-I always had somewhere else to be… But, since the pandemic is now forcing us all to explore closer to home, Bryce Canyon was first on my list of Utah must-sees.
+I always had somewhere else to be… But, when the pandemic forced us all to explore closer to home, Bryce Canyon was first on my list of Utah must-sees.
+And I’ve been back several times since.
+Let me show you why Bryce Canyon is such a treasure, and my suggestions for spending two days in the Park.

 Some of the links in this post may be affiliate links.
 If you buy something after clicking one of these links, I may earn a small commission.
 This does not cost you anything extra and helps support this blog.